Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Problem Setup and Preliminary

 Most GNNs focus on node-level embeddings, learning how a graph signal is modified by a graph topology, and outputting a filtered feature as: where we aim to find a mapping which can integrate graph structure and original node features, generating a update node representation $\Z$. ${G}$ represents the graph connectivity, and many options are available as listed in Table \ref{tab:graph_repr}, and most popular are symmetric normalized graph matrices.

-In this survey, we represent a graph using graph Laplacian or adjacency matrix, since there is no experimental or theoretical evidence showing any consistent advantages of every single filter listed Table \ref{tab:graph_repr} \cite{wang2020demystifying}.
-This survey focuses on two major categories, i.e., spectral- and spatial-based graph neural networks (GNNs), and two related definitions are listed below for understanding this paper. \begin{definition}[\textit{Spatial Method}] By integrating graph connectivity ${G}$ and node features $\X$, the updated node representations ($\Z$) are defined as: where ${G}$ is often implemented with $\A$ or $\Ll$ in existing works.
-Therefore, spatial methods focus on finding a \textbf{node aggregation function} $f(\cdot)$ that learns how to aggregate node features to obtain a updated node embedding $\Z$. \end{definition}
+In this survey, we use the graph Laplacian, adjacency matrix, and their modifications described in Table \ref{tab:graph_repr} to represent a graph.
+So yet, no experimental or theoretical evidence has been shown that any filter has a consistent advantage \cite{wang2020demystifying}.
+This survey is investigating two specific groups of GNNs, namely spectral- and spatial-based GNNs, which are defined as below: \begin{definition}[\textit{Spatial Method}] By integrating graph connectivity ${G}$ and node features $\X$, the updated node representations ($\Z$) are defined as: where ${G}$ is often implemented with $\A$ or $\Ll$ in existing works.
+Therefore, spatial methods focus on finding a \textbf{node aggregation function} $f(\cdot)$ that learns a proper aggregation with node features $\X$ to obtain a updated node embedding $\Z$. \end{definition}

-Before introducing another definition, the necessary preliminary background is offered: \textbf{(1) graph Fourier transform}: The graph Laplacian $\Ll$ can be diagonalized \cite{shuman2013emerging,zhu2012approximating} as $\Ln = \UU \LBD \UT$, where $\LBD$ is the diagonal matrix whose diagonal elements are the corresponding eigenvalues (i.e., ${\displaystyle \LBD_{ii}=\lambda _{i}}$), and $\UU$ is also called eigenvectors.
-Further, the graph Fourier transform of a signal $\X$ is defined as $\hat{\X}=\UT \X \in \mathbb{R}^{N\times N}$ and its inverse as $\X=\UU \hat{\X}$. \textbf{(2) spectral convolution}: According to the Convolution Theorem \cite{oppenheim2001discrete}, the convolution is defined in the Fourier domain such that where $\odot$ is the element-wise product, and $f_{1}/f_{2}$ are two signals defined on the time or spatial domain. \begin{definition}[\textit{Spectral Method}] A node signal $f_{2}=\X$ is filtered by spectral function $\g=\UT f_{1}$ as: where $\g$ is known as \textbf{frequency response function}.
-If $\g$ is polynomial or rational function, then we can reduce the equation above to:
+Before introducing another definition, the necessary preliminary background is offered: \textbf{(1) graph Fourier transform}: The graph Laplacian $\Ll$ can be diagonalized \cite{shuman2013emerging,zhu2012approximating} as $\Ln = \UU \LBD \UT$, where $\LBD$ is the diagonal matrix whose diagonal elements are the corresponding eigenvalues (i.e., ${\displaystyle \LBD_{ii}=\lambda _{i}}$), and $\UU$ represents eigenvectors.
+Further, the graph Fourier transform of a signal $\X$ is defined as $\hat{\X}=\UT \X \in \mathbb{R}^{N\times N}$ and its inverse as $\X=\UU \hat{\X}$. \textbf{(2) spectral convolution}: According to the Convolution Theorem (i.e., Fourier transform of a convolution of two signals is the element-wise product of their Fourier transforms) \cite{oppenheim2001discrete}, the convolution is defined in the Fourier domain such that where $\odot$ is the element-wise product, and $f_{1}/f_{2}$ are two signals defined on the time or spatial domain. \begin{definition}[\textit{Spectral Method}] A node signal $f_{2}=\X$ is filtered by spectral function $\g=\UT f_{1}$ as: where $\g$ is known as \textbf{frequency response function}.
+If $\g$ is polynomial, rational or exponential function, then we can reduce the equation above to:

-In short, the objective of spectral methods is to learn a function $\g(\cdot)$. \end{definition}
+In short, the objective of spectral methods is to learn a frequency response function $\g(\cdot)$. \end{definition}